backdrop-contrib/date_all_day/README.txt

 print 'At that time in Berlin, the timezone offset in seconds was '. date_offset_get($date);

-A helper function is available, date_make_date($string, $timezone, $type), where $string is a unixtimestamp, an ISO date, or a string like YYYY-MM-DD HH:MM:SS,
+A helper class is available, new DateObject($string, $timezone, $format), where $string is a unixtimestamp, an ISO date, or a string like YYYY-MM-DD HH:MM:SS,
-$timezone is the name of the timezone this date is in, and $type is the type of date it is (DATE_UNIX, DATE_ISO, or DATE_DATETIME).
-It create and return a date object set to the right date and timezone.
+$timezone is the name of the timezone this date is in, and $format is the format of date it is (DATE_FORMAT_UNIX, DATE_FORMAT_ISO, or DATE_FORMAT_DATETIME).
+It creates and return a date object set to the right date and timezone.

 Simpletest tests for these functions are included in the package.